efournier92/LeCoursville/README.md

 ![Chat Screenshot](https://github.com/efournier92/lecoursville/blob/master/src/assets/img/screenshots/Screenshot_Photos.png?raw=true)

 ## Development Philosophy
-Since the tools hosted here are meant for users of all ages, keeping them simple to use was my goal first and foremost.
+Since these tools are meant for users of all ages, keeping them simple and easy-to-use was my goal first and foremost.
+In an effort to keep the site constently styled, I built it using [Angular Material](https://github.com/angular/material2) from the start.
+I also wanted to experiment wiht using Firebase tools in lieu of a back-end, which I accomplished with their Authentication, Hosting, and Realtime Database modules.
+The result is a clean and simple interface, with production-grade security of the DB side.

-### Stack
+## Stack
 - Angular
 - TypeScript
 - Firebase Realtime Database